neblic/platform/docs/content/learn/protocol.md

 The registration request is the first message that the server expects after a new connection is established.
 Other messages are ignored until the registration process completes.

+### Inital configuration

+During the registration, the `Sampler` sends the server its initial configuration, if any.
+Then, the server may decide to use it if there isn't any other configuration defined, in that case, it is sent back to the `Sampler` confirming that it should configure itself using its initial configuration.

 ## Reconnections